The compression body graph has infinite diameter: Outline

-Recall that given two simple closed curves $a$ and $b$ on a surface $S$, isotoped to be in minimal position, we may \emph{surger} $a$ along an innermost curve of $b$ to produce a new curve $a'$, disjoint from $a$, and with smaller geometric intersection number with $b$, see for example Figure \ref{fig:arc}.
-By iterating this procedure, we obtain a surgery sequence, which gives rise to a path in $\C(S)$, which is in fact an unparameterized quasi-geodesic, from $a$ to $b$, which we shall call a \emph{curve surgery sequence}.
-If the simple closed curves $a$ and $b$ bound discs in a handlebody $V$, then we may surger $a$ along innermost discs of $b$, to produce a surgery sequence connecting $a$ and $b$, in which every surgery curve bounds a disc in $V$.
+Recall that given two simple closed curves $a$ and $b$ on a surface $S$, we may \emph{surger} $a$, along an innermost arc of $b$, to produce a new curve $a'$, disjoint from $a$, and with smaller geometric intersection number with $b$.
+This is illustrated in Figure \ref{fig:arc}.
+By iterating this procedure, we obtain a surgery sequence, which gives rise to a reparameterized quasi-geodesic in $\C(S)$ from $a$ to $b$.
+We call this a \emph{curve surgery sequence}.
+If the simple closed curves $a$ and $b$ bound discs in a handlebody $V$, then we may surger $a$ along innermost bigons of $b$, to produce a surgery sequence connecting $a$ and $b$, in which every surgery curve bounds a disc in $V$.
 We shall call such a surgery sequence a \emph{disc surgery sequence}.

-Recall that a train track on a surface $S$ is a smoothly embedded graph, such that the edges at each vertex are all mutually tangent, and there is at least one edge in each of the two possible directed tangent directions, and furthermore, there are no complementary regions which are monogons or bigons.
+Recall that a \emph{train track} on a surface $S$ is a smoothly embedded graph, such that the edges at each vertex are all mutually tangent, and there is at least one edge in each of the two possible directed tangent directions.
+Furthermore, there are no complementary regions which are nullgons, monogons, bigons or annuli.

-A \emph{split} of a train track $\tau$ is a new train track $\tau'$ obtained by the local modification illustrated in Figure \ref{pic:split}.
+A \emph{split} of a train track $\tau$ is a new train track $\tau'$ obtained by one of the local modifications illustrated in Figure \ref{pic:split}.
 We say that a sequence of train tracks $\{ \tau_j \}$ is a \emph{splitting sequence} if each $\tau_{j+1}$ is obtained as a split of $\tau_j$.

-A key result we use from \cite{mm3}*{page 319} says that we may choose a surgery sequence $\{ D_j \}$ connecting two discs in a common compression body such that there is a corresponding train track splitting sequence $\{ \tau_j \}$, so that for each $j$, the disc $D_j$ is dual to the train track $\tau_j$, and meets it in a single point at the switch.
+A key result we use from \cite{mm3}*{page 319} says, roughly speaking, that we may choose a surgery sequence $\{ D_j \}$ connecting two discs in a common compression body such that there is a corresponding train track splitting sequence $\{ \tau_j \}$, so that for each $j$, the disc $D_j$ is dual to the train track $\tau_j$, and meets it in a single point at the switch.
 We state a precise version of this as Proposition \ref{prop:splitting seq} below.